Overview

 - Mobile tests: Opens the application

-steps at the beginning of your test.
+navigate or open_app steps at the beginning of your test.
 These manual steps are only needed when:

 - Navigating to a different URL during the test (web)